Train (brown), 2024

 About The Artist

-Super Malo (Fabian Lopez b.
+2+2=5?
+(Fabian Lopez b.
 1996) doesn’t ask for permission—he asks questions.
-Best known for his masked figure and the cryptic equation “2+2=5?”, the Havana-based artist uses street walls like truth bombs, confronting repression, distortion, and state-fed narratives with a spray can and a wink.
-His alias is a play on perception: super bad or just super real?
-Either way, it sticks.
-Drawing from Orwellian logic and Cuban realities, Super Malo’s work balances political charge with graphic clarity and dark humor.
+Best known for his masked figure, Super Malo, and the cryptic equation “2+2=5?”, the Havana-based artist uses street walls like truth bombs, confronting repression, distortion, and state-fed narratives with a spray can and a wink.
+Drawing from Orwellian logic and Cuban realities, 2+2=5?’s work balances political charge with graphic clarity and dark humor.
 In 2024, Mania presented Beyond the Frame: Havana, his Canadian debut—pulling his message from the streets of Cuba into the gallery space without losing a drop of voltage.
-Super Malo isn’t just painting walls—he’s cracking them open.
+2+2=5? isn’t just painting walls—he’s cracking them open.